mkulke/cecanyway/README.md

 How?
 ====

-cec anyway is a tiny c++ app, which uses libcec and can be run as daemon in the backgroud.
+cec anyway is a tiny c++ app, which uses libcec and can be run as daemon in the background.
 It communicates with xbmc using its json-rpc api.

+Requirements:

+libcec2
+xbmc 11